Flag of Italy: The Napoleonic era

 The oldest documented mention of the Italian tricolour flag is linked to Napoleon Bonaparte's first descent into the Italian peninsula.
 The first territory to be conquered by Napoleon was Piedmont; in the historical archive of the Piedmontese municipality of Cherasco is preserved a document attesting, on 13 May 1796, on the occasion of the Armistice of Cherasco between Napoleon and the Austro-Piedmontese troops, the first mention of the Italian tricolour, referring to municipal banners hoisted on three towers in the historic centre.
-On the document the term "green" was subsequently crossed and replaced by "blue", the colour that forms — together with white and red — the French flag.
+On the document the term "green" was subsequently crossed and replaced by "blue", the colour that forms – together with white and red – the French flag.

 With the start of the first campaign in Italy, in many places the Jacobins of the Italian peninsula rose up, contributing, together with the Italian soldiers framed in the Napoleonic army, to the French victories.
 This renewal was accepted by the Italians despite being linked to the conveniences of Napoleonic France, which had strong imperialist tendencies because the new political situation was seen as better than the previous one.
-However, this double-threaded link with France was more acceptable than the previous centuries of absolutism.
+This double-threaded link with France was more acceptable than the previous centuries of absolutism.

 On 11 October 1796, Napoleon communicated to the Directorate the birth of the Lombard Legion, a military unit constituted by the General Administration of Lombardy, a government that was headed by the Transpadane Republic (1796–1797).
 On this document, with reference to its war flag, which followed the French tricolour and which was proposed to Napoleon by the Milanese patriots, it is reported that this military unit would have had a red, white and green banner, colours formerly used by Milanese National Guard as well as on the cockades.
 In a ceremony at the Piazza del Duomo on 16 November 1796, a military flag was presented to the Lombard Legion.
 The Lombard Legion was therefore the first Italian military department to equip itself, as a banner, with a tricolour flag.
-The first official approval of the Italian flag by the authorities was therefore as a military insignia of the Lombard Legion and not yet as the national flag of a sovereign Italian state.
+The first official approval of the Italian flag by the authorities was therefore as a military insignia of the Lombard— Legion and not yet as the national flag of a sovereign Italian state.